 • Accommodation: Camping

-Day 3: Canchacancha – Salineras – Ollantaytambo – Aguas Calientes
+Day 3: Canchacancha – Maras Salt Mines – Ollantaytambo – Aguas Calientes

-Our trekking team will wake you up in your tent with a cup of coffee or coca tea, start packing for the day and enjoy a healthy breakfast with a breathtaking view of the mountains.
-You will have time to relax and explore the village before descending from the highlands into the Sacred Valley for at least 4 hours hike.
-First, you will visit the local villager's houses, learn about their lifestyle, and visit the local elementary school, where you can donate educational supplies such as notebooks, pens, and toys.
-Canchacancha is one of the last villages with no electricity or route access, and the villagers only speak the Inca Quechua language.
+After crossing the highest mountain passes, we’ll start packing for the day and enjoy a healthy breakfast with breathtaking views of the mountains.
+You’ll have a bit of extra time to relax and explore the village before starting a 4-hour descent into the Sacred Valley.
+Along the way, we’ll visit the local homes and the community’s elementary school, where you’re welcome to donate school supplies like notebooks, pens, or toys.
+Canchacancha is one of the last villages without electricity or road access, so Quechua is still the main language spoken.

 • Duration: 4 hours